-4.4 The Extent and Use of Student Feedback
+4.4 The Extent and Use of Student Feedback, Qualitative and Quantitative

-The Faculty has started obtaining the student feedback from the year 2007.
+The Department had practiced obtaining student feedback through structured and/or open ended questions designed by different staff members on their own.
 Student feedback is obtained on feedback forms during lectures, and informally at meetings with staff, such as Faculty Board Meetings.
+Due to the difficulty in analysing such sporadic feedback qualitatively and quantitatively, the DSUGEO is now considering to implement a formal method to obtain student feedback using a structured questionnaire.
 The students say that feedback opportunities are very good.